Javier747Belbruno/car-control-simulation/readme.md

    ######  Thanks for provide free open source software to the community making this 	possible.

-##### Blogs and humans very helpful.
+##### Blogs and people that make life easier.
    - Handling Multiple Key Presses at Once in Vanilla JavaScript (for Game Controllers) by Nicky Dover.
-   - How to Build a Multiplayer (.io) Web Game by Victor Zhou
+   - How to Build a Multiplayer (.io) Web Game by Victor Zhou.
-   - Bruno Simon — Portfolio (case study) by Bruno Simon .
+   - Bruno Simon — Portfolio (case study) by Bruno Simon.